accarto/WebWallet/cypress/E2E_TESTING_GUIDE.md

 Takes the HTML of the visible activity and matches it against the old version.
 If you need to update the snapshots, remove the outdated one and rerun the tests.

+You can also run `npm run cy:record`, and then check the appropriate `git diff`.

 ## Should I write an e2e test?
 E2e tests are very expensive compared to other ones.
 If you are writing tests for a minor bug, try to write a unit test first.
 You should write e2e tests for: